skyfloyd/hipaa-compliant-ai-gateway/README.md

 ## Mock Mode

-If no `OPENAI_API_KEY` is provided, the service will operate in mock mode, returning simulated responses.
+If no `GEMINI_API_KEY` is provided, the service will operate in mock mode, returning simulated responses.
 This is useful for testing and demonstration purposes.
+The default configuration includes a Gemini API key, so the service will use the real Gemini API by default.

 ## Security Considerations